 We live in a world where children make friends through social media rather than face to face.

 It is in this context that we need to understand our role in the nursing profession.
 We need to have a big picture of the suffering of people.
-It is not just physical illness that trouble people.
+It is not just physical illness that troubles people.
 More often it is the loneliness and the feeling of being deserted by friends and family that hurts people more.

 So first of all we need to realize that there is darkness out there and we are called to shine our little lights in this darkness.